Award Cycle: Annual

 - Participant fees

 - Note that the budget may be adjusted based on the evaluation and availability of funds.
-Funds will not be provided for expenses that are associated with the mentor’s research.
+Funds will not be provided for personnel salaries or expenses that could reasonably be covered by the mentor's research grants.

 Posted January 22, 2019